destroyedlolo/Majordome/UseCases/Step by Step Tutorial/ReadMe.md

 - Stored data are explored using **Grafana** (as in the screenshot above).
 - Real-time figures are displayed on a **20x02 LCD** and a **graphical dashboard**, both managed by Majordome plugins (LCD and DRMCairo respectively).
+- Majordome will send alerts at power supply fault and when the battery falls below 60% and 40%.

 ---